 Brief Summary of Requirements for Landers and Rovers

-For spacecraft intended to land on target bodies of biological interest, requirements include limits on the spacecraft’s biological burden.
-How stringent these limits are depends on the spacecraft’s planned operations and the specific target body.
-Landers and rovers can be designed so that only some parts are exposed to the surface of a planet.
-In such cases, only exposed spacecraft parts have to meet the most stringent cleanliness requirements.
-Sterilization of the entire spacecraft may be required for landers and rovers with life detection experiments, and for those landing in or moving to a region where terrestrial microorganisms may survive and grow, or where indigenous life may be present.
-For other landers and rovers, the requirements would be for decontamination and partial sterilization of the landed hardware.
+For spacecraft intended to land on target bodies of biological interest, the planetary protection requirements also include limits on the spacecraft’s biological burden.
+The stringency of these limits depends upon the mission objectives, planned spacecraft operations, and specific target body.
+By judicious assembly, landers and rovers may be designed so that only components of the assembled exploration vehicle are exposed to the surface of a planet.
+In such cases, only the exposed components of the spacecraft are required to meet the most stringent cleanliness requirements.
+Dependent upon the the planned mission operations, a sub-system approach may also be used, where only the components that contact the planetary surface are required to meet the most stringent cleanliness requirements.
+A full-system approach, or partial sterilization of the entire spacecraft, may be required for landers and rovers with life detection experiments, and for those landing in or moving to a region where terrestrial microorganisms may survive and grow, or where indigenous life may be present.
+The current bioburden constraints for Category IVa-c missions to Mars are derived from quantitative studies performed on the surface, encapsulated, and mated materials of the Viking spacecraft.
+For icy satellites, the current limit on the probably of inadvertent contamination of a liquid water body is less than 1×10-4, which will be refined in future years.